samydilini/phoneDirectory/README.md

     * Database Management: Using Docker to run a database ensures consistency and isolation, making it easier to manage and scale the database alongside the application.
 * env file - to store environment variables.
 I have put one .env file.
 However, this is easily extendable to multiple env files. for different environments eg. .env.integrationTest, .env.dev, .env.prod etc.
 * postgres - for database to store phone directory.
 Right now same database is getting used for integration testing and application.
+           There are two tables added.
+Customer and create table phone For demonstration purposes Customer will have address as a column.
+To show how personal unnecessary data are not returned to the end user.
+However. in real world scenario, we would have a separate table for address.
 * flyway - for database migration.
+* lambok - for JPA entity generation.
+All other models are records

 OpenAPI documentation can be accessed at. http://localhost:8081/swagger-ui/index.html
 You must accept the terms of legal notice of the beta Java specification to enable support for "X - Experimental features".

+There will be three endpoints.
+• get all phone numbers - this will return all phone numbers with the customer name and id in the system
+• get all phone numbers of a single customer
+• activate a phone number

 Assumptions: